Tr0f1k/piechart-and-list/README.md

 ## Known issues:

-1) When switching to Hebrew, Date Picker labels do not change language
-2) When pressing "Change Language" button, it changes language from English to Hebrew, but does not change it back to English
-3) When swithcing to Hebrew, some of the elements are not displayed properly (Pagination element)
+1) When swithcing to Hebrew, some of the elements are not displayed properly (Pagination element)
+2) Navbar is too big

+## Potential features:

+1) Filter the data in the table based on the sender or reciever name

 ### This app is pretty much in a concept state so far, but sooner or later, it will be working properly :)